CoLRev-Environment/colrev/colrev/packages/springer_link/README.md

 The user can provide values for the following parameters: keyword, subject, language, year and type.
 Pressing `enter` will confirm the choice.
 If the field is blank, this parameter will be skipped.
 The parameters should be entered as followed:

 - `keyword:` e.g. onlinear.
-- `subject:`  Springer Nature supports the following subject areas:
+- `subject:`  Springer Nature supports the subject areas (see below)

+- `language:` please use country codes, e.g. "de" for "Germany".
+- `year:` e.g. 2024.
+- `type:` limit search to Book or Journal (case sensitive!).

+Subject areas:

 - Astronomy
 - Behavioral Sciences
 - Biomedical Sciences
 - Business and Management
 - Chemistry
 - Climate
 - Computer Science
 - Earth Sciences
 - Economics
 - Education and Language
 - Energy
 - Engineering
 - Environmental Sciences
 - Food Science and Nutrition
 - General Interest
 - Geography
 - Law
 - Life Sciences
 - Materials
 - Mathematics
 - Medicine
 - Philosophy
 - Physics
 - Public Health
 - Social Sciences
 - Statistics
 - Water

-- `language:` please use country codes, e.g. "de" for "Germany".
-- `year:` e.g. 2024.
-- `type:` limit search to Book or Journal (case sensitive!).

 Each constraint that appears in your request will be automatically ANDed with all the others.